ipab-slmc/exotica/exotica/doc/XML-Parsing.rst

 Code Explained
 --------------

-Firstly we use the exotica ``Server`` class to initialise the ROS node we will be using from now on.
+Firstly we use the exotica ``Server`` class to initialize the ROS node we will be using from now on.
 This ``Server`` class will handle a lot of our ROS dealings from here on.

 We next get the filename of the ``Configuration File`` we need to parse.
 This argument is the name